 This chapter stresses the importance of developing student how science and engineering achieve their ends while also streng petency with related practices.
-As previously noted, we use the b instead of a term such as "skills," to stress that engaging in scierequires coordination both of knowledge and skill simultanessoal
+As previously noted, we use the b instead of a term such as "skills," to stress that engaging in scient requires coordination both of knowledge and skill simultaneousl

-In the chapter's three major sections, we first articulate whis science and engineering practices is important for K-12 students practices should reflect those of professional scientists and engin describe in detail eight practices we consider essential for learnin engineering in grades K-12 (see Box 3-1).
-Finally, we conclude it in these practices supports a better understanding of how scientifundated and how engineering solutions are developed, such undel particularly become more critical consumers of scientific infort
+In the chapters' three mujor sections, we first articulate we actence and engineering practices is important for K-12 students practices should reflect these of professional accentists and engin describe in detail eight practices we consider essential for learnin engineering in grades K-12 (see hox 3-1).
+Finally, we conclude it in these practices supports a better understanding of how scient produced and how engineering solutions are developed.
+Such un boly students become more critical communes of accentific inform

-Copyright © Noticeal Academy of Sciences.
+Copyright @ Notizeral Academy of Sciences .
 All rights reserved.